Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 ![movement-ladder-foot-proof](docs/readme/movement-ladder-foot-proof.png "movement-ladder-foot-proof")

-As you can see, the snake and ladder functionality overrides the basic move as the code lines are after `new_position = curr_position + roll_num`.
-The trick being employed here revolves around *in*.
-If the current player's position value equals the *in* *'key'* value, then the current position value becomes the *value* of the key in SNAKE_HEAD or LADDER_FOOT dictionary.
+The snake and ladder functionality overrides the basic move as the code lines are after `new_position = curr_position + roll_num`.

+If the current player's position value is checked against the SNAKE_HEAD or LADDER_FOOT dictionary.
+If that value is equal to one already *in* the dictionary *'key'*, then the current position value becomes the *value* of the found key.

 ### Testing for first player reaching square 100
 With the above game mechanics working, we now need to end the game when the first player sucessfully reaches square 100.